Sequential hypothesis testing for continuously-monitored quantum systems: Sequential Hypothesis testing in continuously-monitored systems

 Similarly to the damping-rate discrimination, we have carried out a comparison between deterministic and sequential tests, as shown in Fig.~\ref{fig:frequency_comparison}.
 A clear advantage in favor of the latter strategy is also observed.

 \textit{Force discrimination}.
-As a final example, we consider how well can a test do when it comes to detect the presence of an external force.
-This enters as a linear term in the first-moment dynamics, as described by $\mathbf{b}_{\theta,t}=(0,b_\theta)^T$ in \ref{eq:LSE}.
-Here, we have considered a constant force, with values $b_1 = 40 $Hz and $b_0 = 0$; the remaining parameters were set to $\gamma = 500$~Hz, $\kappa=10$~Hz, $\omega = 10^3$~Hz, $n=1$ and $\eta = 0.1$.
-Figure~\ref{fig:force_comparison} shows the corresponding numerical simulations in a error vs time plot, where sequential gives a similar advantage as the other cases.
+As a final example, we consider how well can a test do when it comes to detecting the presence of an external force.
+This enters as a linear term in the first-moment dynamics, as described by $\mathbf{b}_{\theta,t}=(0,b_\theta)^T$ in \eqref{eq:LSE}.
+Here, we have considered a constant force, with values $b_1 = 40 $Hz and $b_0 = 0$; the remaining parameters were set to $\gamma = 500$~Hz, $\kappa=10$~Hz, $\omega = 10^2$~Hz, $n=1$ and $\eta = 1$.
+Figure~\ref{fig:force_comparison} shows the corresponding numerical simulations in an error vs time plot, where sequential gives a similar advantage as the other cases. {In this particular instance, hypothesis $h_1$ is indistinguishable from hypothesis $h_0$ except for a displacement in the origin of the harmonic oscillator.
+Consequently, we expect that the multivariate Gaussians characterizing the statistical properties of the observed signal will be identical for both hypotheses, except for their means, which will differ.
+From here, it is not hard to show that, as in the example in \ref{ssec:gaussian_iid}, the log-likelihood ratio is a linear function of the (Gaussian) signal ($\mathcal{Y}_t$) and therefore it is itself a Gaussian stochastic variable.
+The Gaussianity of $\ell_{t}$ allows one to use \eqref{eq:waldgaussian2} to calculate the mean stopping time for the optimal sequential strategy and \eqref{eq:detgaussian1} to determine the probability of error for the optimal deterministic strategy.
+Furthermore, the Gaussianity of $\ell_{t}$ also implies that all its statistical properties under both hypotheses can be defined by a single parameter $\mu$ (as indicated in Theorem \ref{th:gaussian_iid}).
+The analytical curves resulting from these considerations are illustrated in Figure~\ref{fig:force_comparison}.
+One can easily derive the asymptotic expression of these curves to find that in the limit of small error probability $\epsilon$, the mean stopping time for sequential strategies is four times shorter than the required time for a deterministic strategy: $T_{\det} = 4 \frac{\log\epsilon}{\mu} \sim 4\expect[\tau_{\mathrm{s}}]$.}